truera/trulens/docs/trulens_eval/getting_started/core_concepts/index.md

 - `Fine-tuning`.
 The process of training an already pre-trained model on additional data.
-While the initial training of a `Large Language Model` is resource intensive (read "large"), the subsequent fine-tuning may not be and can improve the performance of the LLM on data that sufficiently deviates or specializes its original training data.
+While the initial training of a `Large Language Model` is resource intensive (read "large"), the subsequent fine-tuning may not be and can improve the performance of the `LLM` on data that sufficiently deviates or specializes its original training data.
 Fine-tuning aims to preserve the generality of the original and transfer of its capabilities to specialized tasks.
 Examples include fining-tuning on:

-  - financial data
+  - financial articles

-  - medical data
+  - medical notes

-  - programming languages or a specific programming language
+  - synthetic languages (programming or otherwise)

   While fine-tuning generally requires access to the original model parameters, some model providers give users the ability to fine-tune through their remote APIs.